aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 - Show useOptimistic hook inside a provider, show wrapped layout
 - Modify jokeslist to useOptimistic
-- Create action using useOptimistic and resetting form
+- Create action using useOptimistic
 - Remove button and "Adding..."
 - Only toast on error, reset on success
 - Add revalidate to server action
+- Mention onSubmit

 Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page, really quick coding here or only show code.
-No loner prog enh but thats not what we're after anymore.
-You can also move the visual validation to the client side.
+Can also be progressive enhanced by using an onSubmit as well.

 ## Form5 + createJoke5 (react hook form)

 Notes: show how to use react-hook-form, fully client side interacting by using server actions.
 If you want lots of client side stuff.
 Also good.
+Controlled inputs.
+Depending on w3hat your goal is it's up to you what priority you give to prog-enh versus just using the simplicity of server actions with forms.